jpreall/SeqTech2019/README.md

 ```
 `cellranger aggr` is significantly less memory and cpu intensive than `cellranger count`.
 If you are aggregating only a few samples, this should take less than an hour.

+Once it's done, you can view the web summary to see what was done to normalize the libraries:

 <img src="https://github.com/jpreall/SeqTech2019/blob/master/images/aggr_web_summary.png" width="800">

-Let's take a look at that aggr Loupe file:
+Let's take a look at that aggr Loupe file.
+Each sample is now stored as a separate category under "LibraryID":

 <img src="https://github.com/jpreall/SeqTech2019/blob/master/images/aggr_tsne.png" width="500">